cgarduno1garduno/Sleep-Staging-with-Sparse-Attention-and-Sequence-Context/README.md

 - **Context window = 1**: 3 epochs (90 seconds) of context; wider windows did not improve results
 - **alpha=0 (no transition task)**: the auxiliary transition head (2,113 params) is present but receives zero gradient during training; removing it entirely produced identical results

+**Architecture Consistency**: The core backbone (Conv1-d embedding + 4-layer sparse transformer) is identical across all studies.
+The only variations are:
+1. **Input Channels**: Study 1 uses 1-ch, while others use 2 or 3 channels.
+2. **Context Window**: Study 1 is single-epoch, while others use a 3-epoch window.
+3. **Training Data**: Studies 1-2 use Sleep-EDF, Study 3 is zero-shot, and Study 4 is joint-domain training.

 ---

 ## Results Summary

 All results are reported as mean +/- std across 5 folds of subject-level cross-validation.

-### Study 1 — Single-epoch ConfigurableTASA, Sleep-EDF-78
+### Study 1 — Single-epoch baseline (no context), Sleep-EDF-78

 | Config | kappa | N1-F1 | Notes |
 |---|---|---|---|